Infinite-Actuary/BA-II-Plus-Professional/README.md

 ### A list of helpful tips & tricks:

-* [Increasing/Decreasing Annuity](http://www.actuarialoutpost.com/actuarial_discussion_forum/showthread.php?t=48035#3) - This method is a bit of a hack as you still need to divide through by the interest rate.
+* [Increasing/Decreasing Annuity](http://www.actuarialoutpost.com/actuarial_discussion_forum/showthread.php?t=48035#3) - This method is a bit of a hack and you still need to divide through by the interest rate.

 * [Compound Growth Annuity](https://www.youtube.com/watch?v=sEB-SG82lSM) - Much like calculating a normal Annuity but with a clever  trick at *t=60s*.